UBC-MDS/US_Crime_Trend/milestone3/writeup.md

 ## Implemented suggestion from peer Review:

-- Included more all the crime types
+- Included more of the crime types
-- Modified the trend graph deisgn
+- Modified the trend graph design
 - Added labels appropriately
 - Inlcuded two city comparisons for a particular crime type